inseri-swiss/inseri-core-wp/docs/getting-started.md

 ## Installation

-inseri core for WordPress is available as a WordPress plugin.
-You can find it as an asset `inseri-core.zip` and we recommend you our latest release available [here](https://github.com/inseri-swiss/inseri-core-wp/releases/latest).
-Please download it locally and install it following [Upload via WordPress Admin](https://wordpress.org/documentation/article/manage-plugins/#upload-via-wordpress-admin).
+inseri core for WordPress is available as an official [WordPress plugin](https://wordpress.org/plugins/inseri-core/).

-To install inseri locally with Docker, follow the guide under [https://github.com/inseri-swiss/inseri-core-wp](https://github.com/inseri-swiss/inseri-core-wp).
-The last step is to go to [http://localhost:8888/wp-login.php](http://localhost:8888/wp-login.php) and use username `admin` and the password `password`.
+If you have an WordPress deployment, simply follow [Finding and Installing Plugins](https://wordpress.org/documentation/article/manage-plugins/#finding-and-installing-plugins-1).

 Alternatively you can check out the functionalities in the [playground](https://playground.inseri.swiss/).
 Be aware that changes there are temporary and will be gone after a page refresh.